ctrlplusb/react-component-queries/README.md

 * Extensive browser support.
 * Supports any Component type, i.e. stateless/class.
 * Works with React 0.14.x and 15.x.x.
+* 1.84KB gzipped standalone, even smaller if bundled into your own project.

 ## Overview